SilverHalf/mount-balrior/ura/mechanics.md

 ### Phase 3: 40% to 1%
 {: .no_toc}

 Phase 3 at 40% always starts with Ura self-interrupting and casting [Pressure Blast], which is included in her skillset during phase 3 again.
 Additionally, Ura can also cast [Propel] again.
+This requires that some players need to tank Ura, which means that they need to stand in her field of view, which is roughly a 150° cone.
+If no player is in Ura's field of view, Ura will use Propel.
 Furthermore, the [Toxic Geyser] timing immediately resets and a [Toxic Geyser] spawns at 7 and continues from there.
 All of this means that the 40% transition in particular can become very quickly and chaotic, so try to be prepared for it.
 This phase continues until Ura hits 1%, at which point she will become invulnerable and heal herself.

 ### Phase 4: Healed, 41%/15% to 0%
 {: .no_toc}

 When Ura reaches 1% health, Ura heals herself by 15% (CM), or 40% (LM) and the final phase starts with her doing an animation while being invulnerable and clearing all conditions.
-Ura's skillset is the same as in phase 3.
+Ura's skillset is the same as in phase 3, which means Ura also needs to be tanked.
 The [Toxic Geyser] pattern continues from phase 3 without any timer/location resets.
 The only change in Ura's attacks is that [Sulfuric Geyser] now targets two players at once, instead of only one.

 > Note: Ura will self-interrupt herself at 40% in phase 4 again due to the self-interrupt that happens from the transition of phase 2 into phase 3.
 This is an unfortunate bug that can lead to animations being cancelled and Ura incorrectly using Propel.